justin-chiang/cse15l-lab-reports/lab-report-2-week-4.md

 Symptom (output) of new-file-3.md as input for failing version of MarkdownParse.java:

-[]
+[assets/geisel.jpg]

 Description:

-The file new-file-3.md contains parenthesis but not square brackets, which causes a bug as the index of parenthesis is dependent on the index of the square brackets, but is not applicable as square brackets do not exist in the file.
-The symptom of the bug is that the returned list of links is empty.
-To fix this, I added an if else statement to check that if square brackets do not exist, the program should only consider the indexes of the opening/closing parenthesis; otherwise, consider indexes of both parenthesis and square brackets.
+The file new-file-3.md contains an image reference instead of a link, which causes a bug as the image reference is interpreted as being a link.
+The symptom of the bug is that the path to the image is added to the returned list of links, when it should not be.
+To fix this, I added a conditional check to check if an exclamation mark comes before the opening square bracket, as that would imply that an image reference is being used and not a link.
+If an exclamation mark comes before the bracket, the current index is just updated to after the ending parenthesis.

 ## Code Change #3: new-file-4.md
 Code change difference on Github: